Biking Trips in Maryland

 Bike Tours for History Buffs

 Head to Washington County for a hilly 21-mile ride on the Antietam Battlefield tour.
-Begin at the Antietam National Battlefield Visitor Center and follow Bike Washington’s suggested route onto the C&O Canal.
-Make a weekend of it and reserve a room at the Antietam Overlook Farm Bed & Breakfast, a cozy inn nestled atop a 95-acre mountain ridge.
+Begin at the Antietam National Battlefield Visitor Center and make a weekend of it and reserve a room at the Antietam Overlook Farm Bed & Breakfast, a cozy inn nestled atop a 95-acre mountain ridge.
+For a different history tour, follow Bike Washington’s suggested route on the C&O Canal.

 Five Frederick Bike Tours for Nature Lovers